piotr-rarus/python-template/README.md

 - autoformatting [black](https://github.com/psf/black)
 - finally some linter to be sure [flake8](https://gitlab.com/pycqa/flake8)

+Why are we using local environment to run pre-commit for us?
+This is rather unusual isn't it?
+Yes - it is.
+You want to use the same versions of libs (`flake8`, `black`) and have them specified in a single file.
+Otherwise you need to keep track of precommit dependencies as well.
+If you want truely separate environment for the pre-commit - use dependency groups in your package manager.

 ## Closing remarks

 Hopefully, this template helps you jump off your project.
 If any of these tools are unfamiliar to you, follow the links for more info on them.
 Feel free to customize it, this is a template after all.
+The point I often make while doing workshop is you being able to make your toolset.
+This is but an example.
 Personally, I often look up how my favourite libraries are developed and take what I like.
+Just try not to overdo it.
+Don't use tools which are not necessary in your project.
+The main idea is to spent time actually coding, soliving problems, not thinking about code quality whatsoever.